-As a side note: We did not color correct or increase any contrast on these old photos, and present them to you here just as they were scanned by the Library of Congress.
+As a side note: We did not color correct or increase any contrast on these old color photographs, and present them to you here just as they were scanned by the Library of Congress.

 A banana cart in New York (c1900)